 The giveaway has ended.
 Congrats and Happy Holidays to the winners, Heart Spun Creations and Louise F.!

 Welcome back to the 12 Days of Christmas here on IBC.
-Before we dive into a new week and a new day, I want to thank you for all the love and kind words about my Holiday Home Tour.
+Before we dive into a new week and a new day with these Sugared Cranberries and Gingerbread House Cake, I want to thank you for all the love and kind words about my Holiday Home Tour.
 I cannot express how much your comments (both on the post and social media) mean to me.
 From the bottom of my heart, thank you!!

 The 12 Days of Christmas continues with a festive and tasty little treat.
 I know I’ve been teasing you with it for a week or so, but today I’m finally going to share the details on my Gingerbread House Cake, plus teach you how to make Sugared Cranberries.

 Back in October I stumbled across this gingerbread house bundt pan at HomeGoods.
 (If you don’t have a HomeGoods near you or can’t find the pan in your store, you can also get it here.)
 After having so much fun with a similar skull cake pan for Halloween, I had to give this a try for Christmas.

 Using a delicious gingerbread cake recipe packed with seasonal spices like nutmeg, cinnamon, clove, and ginger, I got to work baking up a beautiful gingerbread house cake.
 And because one was not enough, I also purchased this pan and made some smaller houses, thus creating a little gingerbread village.

 To keep the look simple, I opted to just add green cream cheese frosting to the trees and dust the entire house with confectioner’s sugar.

 To finish off the cake, I tried my hand at making sugared cranberries.
 I’d seen these sparkly beauties floating around the internet over the past few years and finally had to whip up a batch myself.